mIRC-Scripters/MTS-Themes/README.md

 ## Notes:

 * Please read: http://forums.mirc.com/ubbthreads.php/topics/259582/MTS_-_mIRC_Theme_Standard_(new#Post259582
+* Supports up to MTS 1.1
+* Not all themes load well in KTE.
 * The below fix was made to KTE 1.5 in this repo:
 ![Capture](https://github.com/acvxqs/MTS-Themes/blob/master/export-ignore/masamunecyrus.png)

-# Peace and Protection 4.22
+# Peace and Protection 4.22 - [complete mIRC script]

-Pai created P&P. Within it she created a MTS 1.1 compatible theme engine.
+Pai created P&P and released it back in Feb 2002.
+Within it she created a MTS 1.1 compatible theme engine.
 It was coded in pure mSL (hence it's still working)

 P&P can be had on GitHub at: [https://github.com/solbu/Peace-and-Protection](https://github.com/solbu/Peace-and-Protection)

+## Notes:

+* Not all themes here load well or are working perfectly under P&P.
+* Some themes here have been modded to work in P&P, see: [https://github.com/solbu/Peace-and-Protection/tree/themes](https://github.com/solbu/Peace-and-Protection/tree/themes)